 The bathroom is somewhere you may not have thought to baby proof.
-It's said that children can drown in just two inches of water so its best to be safe and be on the ball before your little one loves to run around and explore.
+However, it's said that children can drown in just 2 inches of water, so it's best to be safe and on the ball.

 The most convenient way to secure your bathroom is to install a small lock, out of your baby's reach on the outside of the door to the bathroom.
 This could be a simple chain lock that can be attached to the door and the door frame.

 Children find water so fascinating and with this comes with a great opportunity to see what the toilet is all about!
 How about getting a toilet seat lock?
 They are easy to install and remove if need be, but they are a great way to keep your baby safe not just from potential drowning but trapping their fingers too.

 A slip-proof mat in the bath is so important to stop potential falls as your little one tries to find their balance as they get older.